meanllbrl/fetch_local_db/README.md

 * UpdateModel/localCompParam must be an integer not Timestamp.
 If Timestamp is used, milliseconssinceach... should be given.

 ## Semantic
-* Getting New Data Which Only Doesn't Exist On SQL-Lite(Local Database)
+* Getting New Data Which Don't Exist In SQL-Lite(Local Database)
 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/83311854/155860360-26652368-885a-4182-95fb-77cb4855c835.png)

 *STEP 1*: System asks Local Database to return ( if comparision type is DATE ) latest data row creation date.<br />